cheesoup/GRPH/_posts/2021-12-03-anatomy-of-subtractive-synths.md

 A band-pass attenuates frequencies the further away they are from a set center band.
 They can be thought of as the combination of both a highpass and lowpass filter.
 Band-pass filters are normally controlled using a center and Q parameter.
 The center controls the center of the passband, while the q controls the passband’s width.

+Below is a video demo of the filters mentioned above.
+The original Pd patch for this example can be found [here](/GRPH/assets/other/filter_example.zip).

+{% include vimeo.html id='653521212' caption='Demonstration of a low-pass, high-pass, and band-pass filter.' %}

 Less commonly found on synthesizers are band-stop (aka notch) filters.
 Band-stops attenuate frequencies the closer they are to a given frequency band.
 They can be thought of as the inverse of a band-pass.
 Other kinds of filters include shelving, peaking, all-pass, and comb filters.
 The first two are normally found in EQs, while the latter two are normally used as diffusers and resonators for delay type effects.
 I won’t go in detail about the frequency response of these filters, but do know they exist.
 I may or may not elaborate on them later if needed.

+## Control Signals

+As mentioned in the introduction, control signals are signals used to automate parameters.
+There are two types commonly found on most synthesizers: LFOs and envelopes.

+{% assign audiofiles = "tremolo.mp3, vibrato.mp3" | split: ", " %}
+{% include audio.html source=audiofiles type='mp3' caption='An example of pitch (above) and volume (below) modulation via LFO' float='right' width='200px' %}

+LFOs (Low Frequency Oscillators) are oscillators used to automate parameters.
+The ‘LF’ refers to the fact that these oscillators are typically set to frequencies below the range of human hearing.
+Because oscillators are periodic, they can be useful for creating a sense of motion when used to automate parameters.
+For example applying an LFO to the pitch of a generator will create a tremolo like effect.
+Applying it to volume will create something like vibrato.

+{% include image.html url='adsrenvelope.png' caption='Diagram of an ADSR envelopes output value and stages over time' %}

+Envelopes are a type of non-periodic signal which normally reset each time a user inputs a new note.
+They can be thought of as a sequence of points which are output over set-able amount of time.
+Most envelopes have four parameters which correspond to its stages of change over time.
+These are:

+1. Attack - The time it takes for a signal to reach peak value from resting value.
+2. Decay - The time it takes for a signal to decay to the sustain value after reaching its peak.
+3. Sustain - The value to hold when as a note while is active (post-decay stage)
+4. Release - The time it takes for a signal to decay to resting value.

+Prior to output, a synthesizer typically has a voltage controlled amplifier (VCA) for controlling the overall gain of the instrument.
+What makes the amplifier ‘voltage controlled’ is the fact that it is normally controlled by an envelope.
+This gives the user access to a large range of volume contours for their sound.
+To elaborate, below are some more audio examples demonstrating how an envelope can shape the volume contour.

+{% assign audiofiles = "short_atk.mp3, long_atk_long_rel.mp3, short_rel.mp3" | split: ", " %}
+{% include audio.html source=audiofiles type='mp3' caption='Three sound examples.
+The first has a short attack and long release, the second has a long attack and long release, the third has a long attack and short release' %}

 ## Output

-Prior to output, a synthesizer typically has a time-varying amplifier for controlling the output level of the instrument.
-Typically, this amplifier is controlled by a separate signal known as an envelope.
-I’ll talk about it more in part two of this post, but an envelope is a signal used to define the value of a parameter over time.
-In the case of the output amplifier, it is used to define a sound's output level over time.
+Post VCA, some synthesizers offer on-board effects such as distortions, delays, choruses, and reverbs.
+Effects can do a lot of things to sound.
+For example, distortions will usually thicken a sound by adding harmonic content.
+Delays cause an echoing effect which can turn into all sorts of wacky stuff when you start automating the parameters.

-Beyond level controls, some synthesizers offer on-board effects such as distortions, delays, choruses, and reverbs.
-I’m not sure if I’ll have time or system resources to handle such processes, but if I do manage to implement any of these things, I’ll definitely write a post elaborating on how so-and-so effect works.
+I’m not sure if I’ll have the time or system resources to handle too many effects, but if I do manage to implement any of these things, I’ll definitely write a post elaborating on how so-and-so effect works.
+Otherwise, there’s way too many processes out there to go over in this post.
+If anything, check out this list of the different types of guitar pedal if you’re interested in seeing what kind of effects are out there in the world.

-## Parameters and Control Signals

-One of the most powerful features of many synthesizers is their ability to vary the parameters over time.
-I mentioned in the previous section how the amplifier on the output of most audio paths is normally automated by a control signal.
-A lot of synths will actually allow you to apply the exact same type of automation to whatever parameter you want.
-In my next post, I plan to go over how these automation signals work and the kind of effects you can get by applying them to some of the parameters mentioned above.